A Survey on Ransomware: Evolution, Taxonomy, and Defense Solutions: RANSOMWARE AND EVOLUTION OF RANSOMWARE

-\emph{GPCode} was infecting the target computers via phishing emails.
-It was using a custom symmetric encryption algorithm, and storing the encryption key at the victim side.
-Although GPCode was ineffective due to those properties~\cite{gpcode}, it provided a design pattern that could be used as a basis for more successful ransomware in future~\cite{Nikolai_2016}.
-It also helped cybercriminals to realize the potential monetary gains of a successful ransomware that uses stronger encryption techniques.

-Between 2005 and 2006, \emph{CryZip}, \emph{Archiveus}~\cite{Archiveus}, and \emph{Krotten}~\cite{Krotten} emerged as the earliest ransomware families that utilized asymmetric encryption (i.e., RSA), with ever-increasing key sizes.
-Usage of public and private keys for encryption and decryption processes was a momentous step ahead from the simple encryption procedures of primitive ransomware versions, and made the recovery attempts almost impossible without knowing the attacker's decryption key.
-In the meantime, variants of GPCode appeared with ever-increasing key sizes.
-The latest version of GPCode (i.e., GPCode.ak) appeared with RSA-1024 key size that was computationally infeasible to break~\cite{gpcode}.
+Between 2005 and 2006, \emph{CryZip}, \emph{Archiveus}~\cite{Archiveus}, and \emph{Krotten}~\cite{Krotten} emerged as the earliest ransomware families that utilized asymmetric encryption.
+Usage of public and private keys for encryption and decryption processes was a momentous step for ransomware, and made the recovery attempts almost impossible without knowing the attacker's decryption key.

 \emph{The first locker ransomware - Randsom.C} appeared in 2008~\cite{symantecEvolution}.
-It was using drive-by downloads and malicious emails to infect the target computer.
-After the infection, it was locking the victim's desktop and displaying a ransom message that claims to be from Windows Security Center, and asking the user to call a premium-rate phone number to reactivate the license~\cite{symantecEvolution}.
+It was locking the victim's desktop and displaying a ransom message that claims to be from Windows Security Center, and asking the user to call a premium-rate phone number to reactivate the license~\cite{symantecEvolution}.
 In the same year, \emph{Seftad} ransomware heralded with a new method of modifying target computer's Master Boot Record (MBR) to prevent the system from booting normally~\cite{seftad1}.
-Then, it was asking for a ransom payment via prepaid payment method such as Paysafecard~\cite{paysafecard} to recover the modified MBR.
+Then, it was asking for a ransom via prepaid payment method such as Paysafecard~\cite{paysafecard}.